Eva Watson-Schütze: Life

-In 1929 Watson-Schütze became the director of The Renaissance Society, a non-collecting museum founded in 1915 at the University of Chicago.
+In 1929, Watson-Schütze became the director of The Renaissance Society, a non-collecting museum founded in 1915 at the University of Chicago.
 Under Watson-Schütze's direction from 1929 to 1935, the society presented groundbreaking exhibitions of early modernists such as Pablo Picasso, Georges Braque, Marc Chagall, Jean Arp, Joan Miró, and Constantin Brâncuși.
 It was said of her tenure there, "In those six years she transformed the group from a largely amateurish, unfocused organization into an internationally recognized, truly vanguard institution advancing a rigorous modernist agenda."

-Watson-Schütze died in Chicago in 1935.
-Later that year the Renaissance Society held a memorial exhibition of her work.
+Watson-Schütze died in Chicago in 1935, aged 67 or 68.
+Later that year, the Renaissance Society held a memorial exhibition of her work.
 It included 32 paintings and 2 drawings but none of her photographs.